DrewNaylor/UXL-Launcher/README.md

 - ~~If the main window is set to Always On Top and the user opens the Options window from the Quickmenu and clicks on a window behind the UXL Launcher window, the Options window will not be able to be interacted with until the user right-clicks on the Quickmenu icon again. [(issue #53)](https://github.com/DrewNaylor/UXL-Launcher/issues/53)~~ Fixed in [94edb9d](https://github.com/DrewNaylor/UXL-Launcher/commit/94edb9d042fb9e06c9244cda54ff83ae7bd6ab03) and [7875980](https://github.com/DrewNaylor/UXL-Launcher/commit/7875980c2c8c8c272d544146788e96f0fa9aad35)

 - Statusbar text is cut off when using the Windows High Contrast White theme. [(issue #58)](https://github.com/DrewNaylor/UXL-Launcher/issues/58)

+- UXL Launcher might not work with Office 2010 Home and Student and Home and Business. [(issue #70)](https://github.com/DrewNaylor/UXL-Launcher/issues/70)

 - Sometimes aaformMainWindow.vb (main UXL Launcher window) doesn't display properly in the Visual Studio Design view before building the project. [(issue #97)](https://github.com/DrewNaylor/UXL-Launcher/issues/97)